pjordanandrsn/ov-impact-bench/README.md

   desktops, the AI-PC wave.
 Range 15–35%.
 - **21.5% LLM (blended).** Frigate/CV dominates legacy OV; LLM is the AI-PC headliner.
 Range 15–28% global.
-- **80% INT4.** HF OpenVINO hub's LLM artifacts lean heavily INT4 weight-only.
+- **80% INT4.** HF OpenVINO hub’s LLM artifacts lean heavily INT4 weight-only.
   Range 60–90%.
-- **75% NEO 23.x+.** Drivers lag on Ubuntu LTS / Debian stable; faster on AI-PC laptops where the silicon's new.
+- **75% NEO 23.x+.** Drivers lag on Ubuntu LTS / Debian stable; faster on AI-PC laptops where the silicon’s new.
 Range 60–85%.

 ### What this section does *not* claim

 The arc above scales bench measurements (J/token, TTFT, throughput) to a population using explicit dials.
-It does not denominate the value in engineering hours, knowledge-worker wages, or "careers' worth" of human waiting — those are separate Fermi exercises that an earlier draft of this section attempted, and they don't follow from the instrument.
+It does not denominate the value in engineering hours, knowledge-worker wages, or “careers’ worth” of human waiting — those are separate Fermi exercises that an earlier draft of this section attempted, and they don’t follow from the instrument.
 The bench measures machine latency and per-token energy on a device.
 Translating machine latency into human productive output requires assumptions about attention/interruption conversion that live entirely outside the bench, and